 Manitowoc Ice Machines

-Contain Ice Machine Leaks
+3. Contain Ice Machine Leaks

 It goes without saying that ice makers need water to produce ice.
 If your ice maker is leaking, you need to make sure that something is catching that water.
 When water mixes with grease from a kitchen floor, it creates a very slick surface that technicians or employees can slip on during the ice machine service appointment.

-Keep Electrical Components Away from Water
+4. Keep Electrical Components Away from Water

 Water can be especially dangerous if unsecured electrical components are present.
 That means making sure wires, lamps, breakers, or other electrical appliances are free from the water prior to your ice machine service appointment.
 If electricity manages to ground itself through a water puddle, a person could be shocked or electrocuted.

-Put Away Hazardous Chemicals and Cleaners
+5. Put Away Hazardous Chemicals and Cleaners

-Technicians want your ice machine in top form as much as you do.
+Our technicians want your ice machine in top form as much as you do.
 By maintaining a safe environment with few obstacles, you can be sure technicians will have enough access to your ice machine to do a thorough job.
 Maintaining a safe and open environment has the added benefit of keeping your employees safe and your machine running smoothly.

 With an Easy Ice subscription, you’ll have access to 24/7 support and the most experienced ice machine technicians in the nation.
 A subscription also includes ice machine repairs and service for a low monthly fee.
 There’s no better way to ensure you and your customers have a reliable supply of ice!